✼ ✼ ✼

 2022

-A structural analysis of the origin myth of Malakkari in the Tree Song (Marmaaya Pattu) tradition of the Kurichyan tribe, demonstrating how Proppian functions manifest in and must be adapted for this indigenous narrative form.
+A structural analysis of the origin myth of Malakkari in the Tree Song (Marmaaya Paattu) tradition of the Kurichyan tribe, demonstrating how Proppian functions manifest in and must be adapted for this indigenous narrative form.

 Book Chapters